Silliman Institute: History

 Photo of Silliman Institute in 1900.

 A predecessor to the current school was founded in 1852 as Silliman Female Collegiate Institute.
 It operated as a women's college between the years of 1852 and 1866.
 In 1866, the campus was donated to the Louisiana Presbytery and was known as Silliman College until 1931 when the school was shut down due to economic conditions and declining enrollment.
 The campus was used by the Louisiana Presbytery between 1934 and 1960 as the site of their annual summer conferences.

-A group of local white parents opposed to desegregation bought the old campus in 1965 and began holding classes for grades 1 through 7 in 1966.
-Local white parents were well aware that a federal order to desegregate East Feliciana Parish public schools would be coming, as it did in 1969.
+A group of local parents bought the old campus in 1965 and began holding classes for grades 1 through 7 in 1966.
+Parents were well aware that a federal order to desegregate East Feliciana Parish public schools would be coming, as it did in 1969.
 Silliman was expanded to include high school in 1967.

 Silliman was unusually resistant to black and white children being educated together, even among the segregation academies of the South.
 In 1982, it was listed as one of 111 private schools whose non-profit status had been revoked by the IRS for their discriminatory policies — the only Louisiana school on the list.
 In the late 1990s, Silliman was one of 23 private schools in Louisiana ruled ineligible for that state's tuition grant program because of its continued refusal to adopt racially non-discriminatory admissions policies.
 A majority of the school's board of directors at the time refused to allow black children admission in order to become eligible for the grants.
 The minority of the board issued 1,000 new shares of stock in the school's governing corporation and were sued by other directors in an attempt to prevent this attempted end-run around the majority position.
 The sale of the shares was approved by Judge Wilson Ramshur in November 1999.